mqus/go-contentline/README.md

 See the releases for ready-to-use versions of the library.
 The version numbering conforms to SemVer.

 The Documentation can be found on [GoDoc](https://godoc.org/github.com/mqus/go-contentline)

+The implemented tests for the endoding functions need strings.Builder from go1.10 (marked with build tags) but everything else builds with a much less recent go version.